 A physicist doesn’t build things on intuition.
 A physicist builds things on understanding.
 You don’t launch the rocket until you’ve modeled every failure mode.
 You don’t scale the system until you’ve mapped every risk.

 That’s Type 5 in its purest form.
 Mastery through rigor.
 Competence through depth.
+If someone is going to build the most powerful technology in history, Amodei wants to make damn sure they understand what they’re building first.

 Why He Actually Left OpenAI